Coaching for women who are too hard on themselves.

 If being hard on yourself isn’t really working for you anymore…

 If you are tired of this and want to change, coaching can help you.
-Coaching is not just for executive performance or sports instruction.
+Coaching is not just for corporate performance or sports instruction.
 It’s also for people who want to get more out of life.
-Things don’t have to feel so hard – there is another way of being.
 Through coaching, you can experience:

 Feeling good enough.
 You can stop comparing yourself to others and stop feeling as though other people are better than you.